fuse-box/fuse-box/docs/development.md

 ```

 ### Auto reload page
-You can change the hehavor of HMR and reload the entire page (like browser sync)
+You can change the behaviour of HMR and reload the entire page (like browser sync)
 ```js
 .hmr({reload : true});
 ```